AnyaVeselova/be-nc-news/README.md

 [NC-News API](https://nc-news-x69l.onrender.com/api)

-Note that the initial message will be `{"msg":"path not found"}` because the base path is invalid.
-To access the API, append `/api` to the URL, which will return a JSON object listing all available endpoints and their descriptions.
+The above API will return a JSON object listing all available endpoints and their descriptions.

 For local development and testing, follow the instructions below.